ivay-d/ivay-d/README.md

 # Hello, I'm Ivaylo! 👋

 I'm a self taught full-stack developer in Türkiye.
 I mostly code in my free time with `Typescript`.
+I'm currently learning `Rust`
 I mostly understand how codes work but if I'm not comfortable with the language I'm writing on then things get slow.

 ## Quick Info ✨